 For most anglers, a low profile baitcasting reel will have plenty of line capacity to handle bass or pickerel.
-Fish like salmon, muskies, and steelheads you might want to heavily consider a full capacity baitcasting reel.
+Fish like salmon, muskies, and steelheads you might want to heavily consider a full capacity fishing baitcaster.

 Right Handed vs Left Handed Baitcasting Reels